titoBouzout/SideBarEnhancements/readme.md

 - On OSX, the 'application' property simply takes the *name* of an application, to which the file at hand's full path will be passed as if with `open ...`, e.g.: "application": "Google Chrome"
 - On OSX, invoking *shell* commands is NOT supported.

-# Todo

- * Use a real clipboard integrated with the OS
- * fix canary
- * fix copy url
- * fix.. reveal does not work with "," in path names
- * hide default menus
- * copy and paste in brackground

 # Installation